beckn/missions/UAI/implementation_guide_equipment_purchase.md

     -	GoWater 0.5 HP Self Priming Pump - AL3 30 MM @ Rs 3198.71 (4.4 rating)
     -	PowerHouse 1.5 HP Single Phase Monoblock Pump @ Rs 4000 (4.5 rating)
     -	Kirloskar 0.5 HP Star Ultra Monoblock Pump @ Rs 2090 (4.0 rating)
-4. Rajesh selects the Kirloskar 0.5 HP Star Ultra Monoblock Pump based on his preference and needs.
+4. Rajesh selects the Kirloskar 0.5 HP Star Ultra Monoblock Pump based on his preference.
+He receives two options - ‘Book a Demo’ or Purchase
+5. Rajesh places a request for 'Book a Demo’.
+He specifies contact, address, Date & Time details for a demonstration.
+6. Rajesh receives a confirmation message for the demonstration.
+7. Rajesh receives the status updates of the demonstration - demo date, time and demo completion status
+8. Rajesh tracks the status of the demo periodically, receives the demo.

+Rajesh is happy with the demo and proceeds to purchase the quipement:
-5. He specifies a quantity of 2 units and opts for home delivery, entering his contact information, billing, and shipping address for invoicing.
+9. Rajesh specifies a quantity of 1 units and opts for home delivery, entering his contact information, billing, and shipping address for invoicing.
-6. The app sends a purchase request to the seller, including product details, quantity, delivery preference, and Rajesh’s contact information.
+10. The app sends a purchase request to the seller, including product details, quantity, delivery preference, and Rajesh’s contact information.
-7. Rajesh receives a final quote with any additional charges (e.g., Rs 2300), along with the purchase terms such as cancellation and refund policies.
+11. Rajesh receives a final quote with any additional charges (e.g., Rs 2300), along with the purchase terms such as cancellation and refund policies.
-8. After reviewing the quote and terms, Rajesh selects the "pay on delivery" option and confirms the order.
+12. After reviewing the quote and terms, Rajesh selects the "pay on delivery" option and confirms the order.
-9. The seller provides an order ID along with estimated shipping dates and tracking details.
+13. The seller provides an order ID along with estimated shipping dates and tracking details.
-10. As the order is processed, Rajesh receives status updates; once delivered to his provided address, the order status updates to “delivered.”
+14. As the order is processed, Rajesh receives status updates; once delivered to his provided address, the order status updates to “delivered.”
-11. Post-delivery, Rajesh rates the motor pump based on product quality, delivery fulfillment, and support, helping future buyers make informed decisions.
+15. Post-delivery, Rajesh rates the motor pump based on product quality, delivery fulfillment, and support, helping future buyers make informed decisions.
-12. If any issues arise, Rajesh can contact support services through the app for assistance with his purchase.
+16. If any issues arise, Rajesh can contact support services through the app for assistance with his purchase.

 ## Flow diagrams